MusicDin/kubitect/docs/examples/full-example.md

 26. Name of the host where instance should be created.
     If omitted the default host is used.

-27. Worker nodes label.
+27. Default worker node labels.

-28. Overrides default data disks for this node.
+28. Label sets worker nodes role to `node`.

 29. Default data disks (attached to each worker node).